danielstoller/Micromouse-2023/README.md

 - **Sensor Integration:** The mouse employs sensors to detect walls in its surroundings.
 Sensor data is processed to make informed decisions during maze traversal, enhancing adaptability to different maze configurations.

 - **Dynamic Movement:** The mouse is designed to move dynamically based on its current direction and sensor input.
-This allows for responsive navigation, adapting to maze changes in real-time.
+This allows for faster navigation.

-- **Dead-End Detection:** The mouse can identify dead-end situations, which can occur in two ways:
+- **Dead-End Detection:** The mouse can identify dead-end situations, which signifies that the mouse shouldn't continue its current route and should run FloodFill to get back on the fastest path.
+Dead-ends can have 2 meanings:

   - **Physical Trap:** The mouse recognizes a dead end when all adjacent boxes have walls, making further movement impossible.
 In this case, the mouse backtracks to explore alternative paths.

   - **Higher Costs in Adjacent Squares:** A dead end is also detected when the costs of adjacent boxes are higher than the current box's cost.
+This signifies that the mouse is no longer on the fastest route.
 The mouse intelligently identifies such scenarios and adjusts its path to explore more promising routes.

 ## Advantages of the Design: